rd--/blksc3/md/glossary.md

 The program oracle (易) selects at random from a subset of the list of programs in the program menu.

+## Programs

+There is a list of illustrative SuperCollider [Programs](https://blksc3.rohandrape.net/?e=help/Program/--Programs--) that have been translated into block drawings.
+The programs are arranged by author initials and include references to the original sources.
+The _Programs_ menu can be selected using the _p_ access key.

 ## Scalable Vector Graphics

 The workspace can be saved as a Scalable Vector Graphics file.